St. Simons Island

-Find exceptional restaurants, top things to do and a variety of friendly inns to luxurious resorts round out the island’s warm welcome, giving it the claims to fame that have attracted vacationers and groups for generations.
+You'll also find exceptional restaurants throughout the island that will give you a true taste of St. Simons.
+A variety of accommodations—from friendly inns to luxurious resorts—round out the island’s warm welcome, giving it the claims to fame that have attracted vacationers and groups for generations.

 Want to see a live view of St. Simons Island?
 Watch our webcams to see a true glimpse at the laid-back lifestyle on St. Simons Island.

 St. Simons Island is dotted with exceptional historic sites and attractions, from the St. Simons Lighthouse Museum—a working lighthouse built in 1872—to the Bloody Marsh Battle Site, where, in July 1742, British and Scottish soldiers protecting colonial Georgia defeated a larger Spanish force in a battle that helped end Spanish incursions outside Florida.

 On the island's north end, Cannon's Point Preserve is not to be missed.
 This visitor favorite contains shell rings and middens dating back to 2500 BCE.
 Fort Frederica National Monument, which preserves archeological remnants of the local British colony and its defense against Spain, and historic Christ Church, Frederica—one of the oldest churches in Georgia, with worship held continuously since 1736—are also located on the island’s north end.
 History buff or not, you won't want to miss Christ Church's picturesque and somewhat haunting grounds.

 Learn more about St. Simons Island's rich history.